 All these moments of interaction form the customer journey.
 Do you think the customer would call the journey described above a smooth ride?

 You need to optimize the journey.
 Work with all departments involved and keep customer experience in focus.
 After all, a customer doesn’t care which department they talk to, they just want their journey to be quick and comfortable.

 From touchpoints to journeys

-Want to get started with customer journeys?
+Want to get started with mapping your customer journeys?
 Don’t let the fact that you haven’t collected enough customer feedback hold you back.
 Just get going.
-Sit down with some colleagues and choose a customer journey you think needs improving.
+How?
+In another blog post, I show you how to map your customer journey in 10 steps.